-These four elements are still recognized in ritual magic.
+These four elements are still recognized in ritual magick.
 And it makes perfect sense that, because all things are interconnected, the elements work together toward common purposes.

 But for now, let’s focus on each elements individual traits, as opposed to the seemingly infinite ways you can use them in combination with one another.

 For this post we will turn our attention toward Earth …

 Earth is the foundation upon which all the other elements move.
 It is where we can watch life unfold and complete its natural cycle.
 It is here that we see birth, life, death, and rebirth.
 This cycle is not only experienced by humans, but by the planet as a whole.

 As Pagans we observe Earth passing through this cycle via the turning of the wheel.

 Her areas of power are abundance, strength, wealth, prosperity, stability, property, business, security, loyalty, and responsibility.
 She governs all things connected to business affairs and finances, as well as the physical body and health.